gopkumr/gopkumr.github.io/content/post/restapi-mcp-apim.md

 ### Building the Custom MCP Server

-Create an MCP server using any supported language and esstentially create "tool" wrapping the API functionality.
+Create an MCP server using any supported language and essentially create "tool" wrapping the API functionality.
 Below is a sample i created using dotnet and the ModelContextProtocol library

 ### Tool
 ````csharp